 I found it a bit of a weird question to ask so randomly.
 She sent it by text message, which at that time was still expensive to do cross borders.
 I looked for a Starbucks to get some free Wi-Fi to respond to her question.

 Once I got online, the notifications started flowing in.
 Tweets, DMs, and texts.
 Soon I learned about the attack on the airport.
 All my friends knew I was flying that day.
 They did not know from which airport.

 Luckily I was safe.
 The first couple of hours in Copenhagen were weird, though.
 I didn’t know how to compose myself.
 I was on a trip, on holiday so I should be happy.
 At the same time, I felt kind of guilty for what happened.

 It was all so weird.
-It was time for me to check-in at the hostel.
+It was time for me to check in at the hostel.
 In front of me in the queue, the girl told the receptionist she was planning on going to Belgium next.
-I felt like I should say to her not too, but at the same time, I felt that’s what the terrorists would’ve wanted.
+I felt like I should say to her not to, but at the same time, I felt that’s what the terrorists would’ve wanted.
 So I didn’t.

 Some nights we would go out to different bars, others we would ‘stay in.’
 I forgot all about the attacks and enjoyed my visit to Copenhagen so much.
 It’s a city with so much culture and art to discover.

 At the end of the two weeks of traveling by myself, I knew that traveling solo was a great thing.
 I started the trip after a big failure in my life.
 So I had low self-esteem at that moment.
 Traveling solo built it all back up.

 Six tips for surviving eating by yourself in public

 If you like traveling alone, you know how liberating it can be—doing what you want—seeing what you like.
 And eating what you like.
 But, err, where do you go and eat by yourself without people staring?